I am compelled to begin with a disclaimer on this one.

 And, I must confess, I have been churning Condensed Milk Ice Cream for months, but have kept curiously quiet on the subject.
 That ends now.

 This is shout-it-from-the-rooftops-worthy stuff.
 It is a churned adaptation of kulfi, the Indian frozen dessert made with condensed milks.
 Kulfi is densely textured and has a substantial weight on the spoon, but this my friends, this is unimaginably supple, with a deep, rounded creaminess.
 I imagine that if velvet could be made into ice cream, this is what it would be.

 We had this ice cream alongside berries through the summer, and ate it sandwiched between these cookies in immoderate scoops.
 It's the one I'm keeping on hand to top pies and crisps and crumbles through fall and, in winter I'll skip the cardamom and there will be a shot of espresso involved.
 Maybe two.
 In spring rhubarb compote will be just the thing.

 Without question, it's worth its weight in tuits.
 Or trivets.

 Since condensed milk brands will differ in terms of thickness and sweetness, there is a range for the whipping cream.
 If yours is on the thinner side, you will want the lower quantity of cream, if thicker, the greater.
 Without a custard base, the method is blessedly fret-free.
 In fact, if one was careful, I think you could prepare the base of milks and cream in (gasp!) a microwave.

-3 green cardamom cloves, bruised but not broken (optional)
+- 3 green cardamom pods, bruised but not broken (optional)

 In a medium saucepan, combine the condensed milk and evaporated milk.
 Spilt the vanilla bean down its length, scraping out the seeds.
 Add both the seeds and the bean to the saucepan, along with the cardamom pods and salt.
 Heat over medium-low heat until just under a simmer, stirring often.